Council tax FAQs

 • The Valuation Tribunal Service for appeals

-We will not sell or rent your information to third parties.
-We will not share your information with third parties for marketing purposes.
+We won't sell or rent your information to third parties.
+We won't share your information with third parties for marketing purposes.

 What are your rights in relation the personal data we process?